Learn more about how the Cal Poly Humboldt Library can help

 How do I use this thing?!

 Once you have a compatible device to plug this into, it's really very simple.
 Most of the know-how will have to be with using the device you're plugging it into.
-This mic has no power switch, so it's always on which isn't always preferred in live situations.
+The SM57 has no power switch, so it's always on which isn't always preferred in live situations.
+If you prefer to have that switch, borrow the SM58 instead.

 You can position it with the included desktop mic stand or ask about one of our full size stands.